 The operations of our facilities are subject to disruptions or reduced patronage as a result of severe weather conditions, natural disasters and other casualty events.
 Because many of our gaming operations are located on or adjacent to bodies of water, these facilities are subject to risks in addition to those associated with land-based casinos, including loss of service due to casualty, forces of nature, mechanical failure, extended or extraordinary maintenance, flood, hurricane or other severe weather conditions.
-For example, in late August 2005, we closed Hollywood Casino Bay St. Louis in Bay St. Louis, Mississippi, Boomtown Biloxi in Biloxi, Mississippi and Hollywood Casino Baton Rouge in Baton Rouge, Louisiana in anticipation of Hurricane Katrina.
+For example, in late August 2005, we closed Hollywood Casino Bay St. Louis in Bay St. Louis, Mississippi and Hollywood Casino Baton Rouge in Baton Rouge, Louisiana in anticipation of Hurricane Katrina.
 Hollywood Casino Baton Rouge subsequently reopened on August 30, 2005.
 However, due to the extensive damage sustained, operations at Boomtown Biloxi and Hollywood Casino Bay St. Louis did not resume until June 29, 2006 and August 31, 2006, respectively.
 Many of our casinos operate in areas which are subject to periodic flooding that has caused us to experience decreased attendance and increased operating expenses.
 Any flood or other severe weather condition could lead to the loss of use of a casino facility for an extended period.
-For instance, Hollywood Casino Tunica was closed from May 1, 2011 to May 25, 2011 due to flooding.
-In terms of casualty events, on March 20, 2009, our Hollywood Casino Joliet was closed following a fire that started in the land-based pavilion at the facility.
-On June 25, 2009, the casino barge reopened with temporary land-based facilities, and we began construction of a new land-based pavilion, which opened in late December 2010.
-In addition, on May 31, 2013, Hollywood Casino St. Louis sustained minor damage as a result of a tornado and was forced to close for approximately fourteen hours.
-Most recently, we closed Hollywood Casino Toledo for three days in 2014 due to snow and extreme cold temperatures.
-Even if adverse weather conditions do not require the closure of our facilities, those conditions make it more difficult for our customers to reach our properties, which can have an adverse impact on our operations.
+For instance, Hollywood Casino Julie was closed following a fire that started in the land-based pavilion at the facility.
+On June 25, 2009, the casino barge reopened with temporary land-based facilities, and we began construction of a new land-based pavilion at the facility.
+On June 25, 2009, the casino barge reopened with temporary land-based facilities, and we began construction of a tornado and was forced to close for approximately fourteen hours.
+Most recently, we closed Hollywood Casino Toledo for three days in 2014 and for one day in 2015 due to snow and extreme cold temperatures.
+Even if adverse weather conditions do not require the closure of our facilities, those conditions make it more difficult for our customers to reach our properties, which can have an adverse im